conan-io/docs/tutorial/developing_packages/workspaces.rst

 Orchestrated build
 ------------------

-Conan workspaces can also build the different ``packages`` separately, and taking into account if there are ``products`` consuming them.
+Conan workspaces can also build the different ``packages`` separately, and taking into account if there are packages defined as consumers of the other ones.

 Let's use another structure to understand better how it works.
 Now, let's create it from scratch with the ``conan workspace init .`` that creates an almost empty conanws.py/conanws.yml, and using the ``conan new cmake_lib/cmake_exe`` basic templates, that create regular CMake-based conan packages: